bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 This page explains how to migrate your platform to a newer version of Bonita.

 You can migrate your platform using the `Bonita Migration Tool`.
-There is 2 version of the migration tool:
+There are 2 versions of the migration tool:
 * The version 1.x that migrate the platform from version 6.0.2 or later to any version up to 7.0.0
 * the version 2.x that migrate the platform from version 7.0.0 or later to any version up to the last one.